storyprotocol/documentation/docs/Story Network (L1)/story-network/odyssey-node-setup.md

 next:
   description: ''
 ---
 This section will guide you through how to setup a Story node.
 Story draws inspiration from ETH PoS in decoupling execution and consensus clients.
-The execution client `story-geth` relays EVM blocks into the `story` consensus client via Engine ABI, using an ABCI++ adapter to make EVM state compatible with that of CometBFT.
+The execution client `story-geth` relays EVM blocks into the `story` consensus client via Engine API, using an ABCI++ adapter to make EVM state compatible with that of CometBFT.
 With this architecture, consensus efficiency is no longer bottlenecked by execution transaction throughput.

 ![](https://files.readme.io/7dee0e873bcb2aeeaf12c3c0d63db44692c1bfe5cee599c52ea5c465240967a4-image.png)